 Dredge: To sprinkle the coating of flour or crushed bread on the outer surface of other prepared food before cooking.

 Drizzle: To sprinkle a few drops of liquid lightly over some prepared food irregularly.

-Garnish: To decorate a food dish both to increase its attraction.
-Slices of vegetables, lemon, fried onion, fruit etc can be used for garnishing.
+Garnish: To decorate a food dish to increase its attraction.
+Slices of vegetables, lemon, fried onion, fruit, etc can be used for garnishing.

-Marinate: To soak, brush or season meat, poultry, sea food in the liquid mixture of other food ingredients with a view to softening their fleshes and allow other ingredients to be absorbed by the main food item.
+Marinate: To soak, brush or season meat, poultry, and seafood in the liquid mixture of other food ingredients with a view to softening their fleshes and allowing other ingredients to be absorbed by the main food item.

 Meunier: Scour with flour and sautéd in egg crumb or butter.

 Pickle: Preserve vegetables and fruits in saltwater.

 Stir: To mix ingredients properly with a circular motion or to maintain even heating while cooking.

 Terms for Different Cutting of Food in Culinary Terminologies

 Chop: To cut solid food items into small pieces with a sharp knife or another chopping machine.
 Usually, onion, tomato, green chili, coriander leaves, etc. are chopped and used for cooking.